yyuyitian/LatteExpense/README.md

 not just a counter, but a intelligent friend who can dynamicly help you adjust your expense when your spending rhythm is too fast, or over your expectation.

+the idea comes from the facts that people often spend money irrationally as a way to relieve stress.
+Over time, this accumulation of poor financial decisions can lead to perpetual poverty.
+If individuals could predict the consequences of their spending habits early on, they could avoid such a tragic outcome.
+However, most existing budgeting apps are merely numerical calculators and lack the ability to dynamically forecast future consequences, leaving users unaware of their irrational spending patterns.